marqo-ai/marqo/src/marqo/README.md

 VESPA_DOCUMENT_URL=http://localhost:8080
 VESPA_QUERY_URL=http://localhost:8080
 ```
-8. Now you can Debug this file directly from your IDE (e.g. PyCharm) to start Marqo locally.
+9. Now you can debug this file directly from your IDE (e.g., PyCharm) to start Marqo locally.
-9. Set breakpoints in the project for better debugging experience.
+10. Set breakpoints in the project for better debugging experience.

 ### Option B. Run the Marqo application locally (outside of docker) through `uvicorn`
 Finish the preparations above, then run the following command:

-6. Set up the environment variables and run Marqo through `uvicorn`
+7. Set up the environment variables and run Marqo through `uvicorn`
 ```bash
 export MARQO_ENABLE_BATCH_APIS=true
 export MARQO_LOG_LEVEL=debug